ghomasHudson/italkiCorpus/README.md

 ## A simple benchmark (WIP)
 In the `benchmark` folder there are 2 scripts:
 1. `italki/italki.py` - Loads the data using the [Huggingface Datasets](https://github.com/huggingface/datasets) library.
 You can reuse this for your own models.
-2. `train_bert.sh` - Trains a simple bert model using the dataset.
+2. `train.py` - Trains a simple bert model using the dataset.

 Feel free to use and adapt these for your own research.
 To include the huggingface datasets version in your own script, you can write:
 ```python